mcohen01/node-quickbooks/README.md

 <a name="deleteAttachable" />
 #### deleteAttachable(idOrEntity, callback)

-Deletes the Attachable from Quickbooks
+Deletes the Attachable from QuickBooks

 __Arguments__